Guittard Station in Marshall County, Kansas, was a travelers’ rest, an Overland stage stop, and a Pony Express Station in 1860.

 George’s son, Xavier Guittard, managed the station and became the first postmaster in 1861.
 He would serve as such for 42 years, distributing mail through pigeon holes inside the west entrance of Guittard Station.
 A large, two-story house provided living quarters and a waiting room for stage passengers, and the roomy barn accommodated a blacksmith shop and stalls for some 24 horses.
 This was the most noted stage station on the Ben Holladay Overland stage line between the Missouri River and Denver, Colorado.

-In 1910 the post office was discontinued, the house was dismantled, and the lumber went into building a new dwelling on the same site.
-That same year, the settlement had a population of 28 people and received its mail from Beattie.
+In 1910, the post office was discontinued, the house was dismantled, and lumber was used to build a new dwelling on the same site.
+That same year, the settlement had a population of 28 people and received mail from Beattie.

 “We spanned the prairie to Guittard’s Station, on the far Saddle Up side of a shady, well-wooded creek, the Vermillion… at Guittard.
 For dinner… the ham and eggs, and hot rolls and coffee were fresh and good, and although drought had killed the salad, we had an abundance of peaches and cream, an offering of French to American taste.”